RajneeshSingh007/College-Management-Android-App/README.md

 # Notes :
 <p>
 <br>1.
+In student section, only fourth year cmpn depart. syllabus is added (for other year data you could add in the database).
+<br>2.
+Teachers could update only fourth year cmpn syllabus data (for other year data you could add in the database).
+<br>3.
 Login System is based on integer flag such that every data goes perfectly in it's database table.
-<br>2.
-Lots of optimisation is done so you have to check each files, still doubt mail me on developerrajneeshsingh@gmail.com.
+<br>4.
+Lots of optimization is done so you have to check each files and code too :), still doubt mail me on developerrajneeshsingh@gmail.com.
 </p>

 # ScreenShots :